chainer/chainer/docs/source/performance.rst

     Use of iDeep and MKL-linked NumPy are orthogonal.
     You can use both of them at once to maximize the performance.

 Migrate Data Preprocessing Code from NumPy to CuPy
 --------------------------------------------------

-If you are preprocessing your dataset or running data augmentation using NumPy, you may be able to use CuPy as a substitution.
+If you are preprocessing your dataset or running data augmentation using NumPy, you may be able to use CuPy as a substitution to improve performance.

 .. note::